asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## TDD

 I have only every practiced mob programming when teaching or practicing Test-Driven Development (TDD).
 While you can practice mob programming without TDD, pairing them together leads to additional benefits.
 TDD is an important practice in its own right and mobbing is a great way to learn it.
-Due to TDD's fast feedback cycles (i.e., red, green refactor, integrate), achieving flow in TDD does not require loading the entire problem state into a single developer's head.
+Due to TDD's fast feedback cycles (i.e., red, green, refactor, and integrate), achieving flow in TDD does not require loading the entire problem state into a single developer's head.
 This enables the mob to work in very small batches and take frequent breaks without setbacks.

 ## Strong-Style Pairing Model